gazuntype/custom-leap-gestures/README.md

 Simply import the unitypackage into your project and add any of the gestures you want as components to your Leap Motion hands.
 Fill in the necessary variables.

 ## Contribution
 Comments and bugs should please be mentioned.
-Also, if you have any custom detection scripts, don't hesitate to commit it to the folder.
+Also, if you have any custom detection scripts, don't hesitate to commit it to the scripts folder that can be found in the root folder of the repo.